Women, Hormones and the Ultra Long Run

 Protein with intention

 Aim for 25 to 40 g of protein at each main meal, with one serving within an hour of the long run.
-Total daily protein around 1.6 to 2.0 g per kg supports muscle maintenance in this stage.
+Total daily protein around 1.6 to 2.0 g per kg supports muscle maintenance at this stage.

 Strength alongside the long run

 Two short strength sessions per week, with real load, protect bone and lean tissue and make every long run more economical.
-This is not optional in this stage.
+This is not optional at this stage.
 It is what allows the long run to keep being possible.

 Sleep and heat